Course studied: BA (Hons) Business and Management

 Jack was accepted onto the Barratt Homes Accelerated Sales graduate scheme.
-Having completed the 1 year programme, he is now a Sales Advisor with his own division at Barratt Homes.
+Having completed the one-year programme, he is now a Sales Advisor with his own division at Barratt Homes.

-I have completed the 2 year Barratt Developments Accelerated Sales Graduate Scheme, and am now a Sales Advisor looking after my own site in Banbury in Oxfordshire.
+I have completed the two-year Barratt Developments Accelerated Sales Graduate Scheme, and am now a Sales Advisor looking after my own site in Banbury in Oxfordshire.

-The graduate scheme was structured in 3 month rotations, starting with training specifically in Sales.
-After the first 3 months, I was tasked to deliver a 2 hour presentation about what I had learned and my ideas for improvements.
+The graduate scheme was structured in three-month rotations, starting with training specifically in Sales.
+After the first three months, I was tasked to deliver a two-hour presentation about what I had learned and my ideas for improvements.
 I proposed about how the training could be delivered more intensively and efficiently, which Barratt have consequently implemented in their trainee programme.
 I then moved onto other areas of the company.
 I spent time with construction, planning, marketing, part exchange and management.
 I also went for external training with Solicitors and Mortgage Advisors which we recommend to customers, so understanding how they work was really important.

 The graduate scheme also involved attending training throughout the year, in areas such as IT and customer service.
 Barratt hired 20 graduates across the country that year, so these training sessions were a great opportunity to meet and network with other graduates on the scheme and learn about how other divisions across the country worked.